reannalp/FanBot/README.md

 # FanBot
-Discord bot built for use in fandom communities on Discord.
+Discord bot framework built for use in fan based communities.